clkim/DeepLearningPython35/README.md

   - We can use `ls` to see the directories at the root directory;
   then `cd` into the _deeplearn_ directory mounted into the container;
-    - When we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
+    - When we created the container, we had bind that mount to the local _DeepLearningPython35_ directory, which must be already on the desired git branch, either for Part 1 class _chap1_30-hidden-neurons-3.0-eta_, or for Part 2 Section 1 class _chap6_2ConvPool-FullyConn-Softmax-ReLU-L2_
   - We can see the files in our local _DeepLearningPython35_ directory, including _test.py_, with `ls`
   - We can double-check the python version, with `python --version`
   - Now, we can run the demo code in _test.py_, with `python3.9 test.py`
-    - On my late-2013 MacBook Pro, it takes about 10s - 15s to complete first Epoch 0, about a minute to finish Epoch 0 to Epoch 5
+    - On my late-2013 MacBook Pro:
+      - Part 1 class: it takes about 10s - 15s to complete first Epoch 0, about a minute to finish six Epoch 0 to Epoch 5
+      - Part 2 (Section 1) class: it takes about 30 - 35s to complete each Epoch
-    - Each epoch run uses the training images; then neural network is evaluated on the 10000 test images
+    - Each epoch run uses the 50000 training images; then neural network is evaluated on the 10000 test images
   - Use control-C to break out of the run as desired
   - After the run, we exit the container, with `exit`
 - Now we should be back at the Terminal console, in the _DeepLearningPython35_ directory